Alexyem1/RNASeq-Analyzer/README.md

 - **Data Upload**: Upload CSV or TSV files for analysis, containing FPKM values or fold change and p-values.
 - **Data Preprocessing**: Filter and examine specific columns in your dataset, remove missing values and duplicates, and perform descriptive statistics analysis
 - **Data Analysis**: Create interactive volcano plot, scatter plot, clustergram and perform scientific literature search through data fetching from publicly accessible databases, including PubMed, Europe PMC, and Google Scholar.
-- **Report Generation**: Automatic report generating feature summarizes created plots in their current states in a separated report that can be exported and downloaded as .pdf fi le.
+- **Report Generation**: Automatic report generating feature summarizes created plots in their current states in a separated report that can be exported and downloaded as .pdf file.

 ## How to Use